Parol45/TabletopHub/README.md

 and then hotswap (if you're using idea: ctrl + shift + F9).

 ## Important TODOs
-1. Add svg dots.
-2. Add SASS.
+1. Add SASS.
-3. Add docker (just4fun).
+2. Add docker (just4fun).